Temple architecture (LDS Church): Basement

 The basement of the Nauvoo Temple, used as the baptistery, contained a large baptismal font in the center of the main room.
-The basement proper was 100 ft long and 40 ft wide with six rooms of varying size on either side.
-It originally featured a tongue and grooved white pine font, painted white.
-It was sixteen feet long, twelve feet wide, and four feet deep.
-This font was replaced with a limestone one after several years to better handle the water.
+The basement proper was 100 ft long and 40 ft wide, with six rooms of varying size on either side.
+The basement originally featured a tongue-and-groove white-pine font painted white.
+The font was 16 ft (4.9 m) long, 12 ft (3.7 m) wide, and 4 ft (1.2 m) deep.
+This font was replaced with a limestone one after several years to better handle water.
 Two railed stairways led to the font from the north and south sides.
 A well on the east side of the font provided the water supply.